Courses Available Online, Virtually and Classroom

 • Emergency Drills.

-On completion, passers achieve an internationally recognised health and safety qualification.
+On completion, passers achieve an internationally recognised health and safety course.

 IOSH Working Safely provides a basic guide to health and safety in the workplace and is aimed at all workers.
-It provides learners with an awareness of hazard and risk and how their everyday behaviours contributes to the overall health and safety of others.
+It provides learners with an awareness of hazards and risks and how their everyday behaviours contribute to the overall health and safety of others.

 The assessment takes the form of ten multiple choice questions and three hazard spotting exercises, amounting to 30 minutes in total.